adambard/learnxinyminutes-docs/hcl.html.markdown

 }
 ```

-Terraform exist for managing "resources".
-A could be anything as long as it
+Terraform exists for managing cloud "resources".
+A resource could be anything as long as it
 can be created and destroyed through an API call. (compute instance, distribution,
-dns record, S3 bucket).
-Terraform provides list of official "providers" and
+dns record, S3 bucket, SSL certificate or permission grant).
+Terraform relies on "providers"
-there are third party providers available too.
+for implementing specific vendor APIs.
+For example "aws" provider enables use of resources
+for managing AWS cloud resources.

-When terraform apply is invoked, it will calculate all the resources and
+When "terraform" is invoked (`terraform apply`) it will validate code, create all resources
-use provider API to ensure their state is as close to described state
-as possible.
+in memory, load their existing state from file (state file), refresh against the current
+cloud APIs and then calculate the differences.
+Based on the differences, terraform proposes
+a "plan" - series of create, modify or delete action to bring your infrastructrue in
+alignment with a HCL definition.

+Terraform will also automatically calculate dependencies between resources and will maintain
+correct create / destroy order.
+Failure during execution allows you to retry entire process,
+which will usually pick off where things finished.

+## more-learning

+Time to introduce resources.

 ```hcl-terraform
 variable "yaml-data" {